Kerwin Vargas

-Kerwin Andrés Calderón Vargas (born 2 January 2002) is a Colombian footballer who plays as a forward for Charlotte FC in Major League Soccer.
+Kerwin Andrés Calderón Vargas (born 2 January 2002) is a Colombian professional footballer who plays as a forward for Major League Soccer club Charlotte FC.

 Club career

 Born in a small village in Concordia, Magdalena, Colombia, Vargas started his career with Cundy FC, before moving to CA Santa Marta at the age of nine.
 He left for a short spell with Boca Juniors de Cali at the age of 15, but returned to CA Santa Marta, who were later renamed Academia Europea.

-After trialling with numerous top teams across Europe, he moved to Portugal in 2020, and signed for Feirense.
+After traveling with numerous top teams across Europe, he moved to Portugal in 2020, and signed for Feirense.
+After two years, he joined Charlotte FC for its inaugural season.